bcooperstl/advent-of-code-2021/documentation/day18.md

 - a *get_type* method, which returns PAIR
 - a *build_number_list* function that recursively builds a list of the Number values to be used for exploding
 - a *find_parent* function that recursively looks for the parent of a given node
+- a *find_first_to_explode* function that finds the first cell that should be exploded.

 ### Input parsing ###